AdaCore/spark2014/docs/lrm/source/introduction.rst

     a single state abstraction for every variable shall be provided.
 A Refined_State aspect shall be synthesized which shows the constituents of each state.

-  * If no Initializes aspect is specified for a package but it declares persistent variables which are initialized then an Initializes aspect shall be synthesized stating the visible variables that are initialized and the state abstractions representing the hidden variables that are initialized.

 The syntheses described above do not include all of the |SPARK| aspects and nor do the syntheses cover all facets of the aspects.
 In complex programs where